Thailand, Malaysia & Singapore Adventure

 Day 14: Singapore and Trip End.
 Pack your bags and say your farewells – your amazing adventure finishes today.
 Safe travels!

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 Please arrange your flights to arrive in Bangkok for the first day of your itinerary.
 There is a welcome meeting on this first evening at around 6pm.
 The tour ends on day 14 in Singapore, which is where you’ll need to arrange your return flights or onward travel from.
 You can depart at any time.
 Airport transfers aren’t included on this tour, so you’ll need to arrange your own transport.

-This trip includes 10 nights in simple hotels, 2 nights in basic bungalows and 1 night on a sleeper train.
+This trip includes 9 nights in simple hotels (twin-share) 2 nights in multi-share hostels, 1 night in basic bungalows and 1 night on a sleeper train.
 Some of the hotels we stay in are in stunning rural locations and may be different to what you’re used to at home.
 Rooms can be small and simple and there may be shared shower or toilet facilities.
 In some major cities in Malaysia and Singapore, rooms may not have windows.
 Accommodation is on a twin or multi-share basis and rooms are single sex.

 6 breakfasts, 1 lunch and 1 dinner are included on this trip.
 You will have to buy the rest of your meals, snacks and drinks yourself.
 This gives you the best possible opportunity to experience the wide array of wonderful food on offer throughout Asia.

 The minimum age to join this trip is 18.
 This trip is designed for travellers aged 18-39.

 All countries require a valid passport (with a minimum 6 months’ validity).

 Thailand - British passport holders arriving by air or land can enter Thailand for 30 days without a visa.